FreedomToTibet/posts-list-react/README.md

-# A simple blog with posts and with a very simple design
+# A simple blog with posts and with a very basic design

 ### Used in development:
 - React v17